pie2rr3/Chikwangue-Spot/README.md

 ## Project Introduction

-Welcome to the thrilling world of Chikwangue Mystery, a tower defense game where each session is a unique adventure.
+Welcome to the thrilling world of Chikwangue Spot, a tower defense game where each session is a unique adventure.
 Get ready to defend your territories against waves of invaders using a variety of towers and strategies.
 With multiple maps and enemies, each game presents new challenges to conquer.

 ## Project Stack